kushalbhatia/duplicate-files/README.md

 7. Find hash of complete_file_path, and if that hashed_file_path does not exist, skip it

-8. If hashed_file_path is not already in hashed_files_dictionary, it is added as a key inside the dictionary
+8. If hashed file path is not already in hashed_files_dict, complete_file_path is the key and hashed_file_path is the value in hashed_files_dict

 9. If hashed_file_path is already in hashed_files_dictionary, add duplicate hashed file paths to list of duplicate files